Boards of examiners

 Boards of Examiners will be presented with appropriate paperwork to consider and make relevant decisions in accordance with the University’s Academic Assessment Regulations or other relevant regulatory document.

-Each Board will be Chaired by a senior member of the University; typically the Head of Academic Department in the case of a Module Board, or the Head of School for an Assessment Board.
-Boards will be serviced by a member of the Academic Registry who will act as Secretary.
+Each Board will be Chaired by a senior member of the University and supported by a member of the Academic Registry as Secretary.